Am3ra/digital-garden-jekyll-template/_notes/creating-elements.md

 [This seems to be a workable tutorial.](https://blog.webjeda.com/integrate-polymer-jekyll/)

 Lets import and use a component.

-[Extending Include Components in Jekyll - Bjorn Lu](https://bjornlu.com/blog/extending-include-components-in-jekyll [Jekyll Includes are Cool - daverupert.comdaverupert.com](https://daverupert.com/2017/07/jekyll-includes-are-cool/)
+Extending Include Components in Jekyll - Bjorn Lu](https://bjornlu.com/blog/extending-include-components-in-jekyll

+[Jekyll Includes are Cool - daverupert.comdaverupert.com](https://daverupert.com/2017/07/jekyll-includes-are-cool/)

+<interesting></interesting>